daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - Left and right shoes are *perfect complements* in 1:1 proportions; no benefit to more of one without the other; consumed in exact proportions.

-## App 2.3: Product positioning in marketing
+## App 2.3: Product positioning in marketing (not covered in lecture, read on your own)

 - Preference for balance?
 (Convex indifference curves)?
     - If market research suggests a broad group indifferent between A and D (in fig 2.3), they may strictly prefer G